200+ Travel Agent Rates, 2023 [+PDF Download]

 1. Agents must have a CLIA, IATAN, or TIDs (for agents outside the US) accreditation number and ID card.
 (Outside US, agents need an IATA/TIDS).

 2. Agents must be a World of Hyatt member.
-You can create that account here.
+(Create account)

 Here's a list of Hyatt brands that offer travel agent rates: